 I think my kids’ favorite part of the aquarium was how interactive many of the exhibits were.
 You can even dip your hands in the touch pool for some up-close-and-personal action of stingrays.
 Or you could head into the butterfly exhibit and be surrounded by beautiful butterflies.
 If you are lucky enough, one might even land on your finger.

+If you have adventurous kids, this is a must-do in Chattanooga.
 High Point Climbing is one of the best rock-climbing gyms in the United States.
 We have never been to a rock-climbing facility like this.
 First off, the size, while most rock-climbing facilities might have one or two areas to rock climb, High Point Climbing has 6 massive areas for all different types of climbing from bouldering to free climbing.
 It’s pretty amazing.

 While most of the facility is indoors, you’ll be able to see climbers on the outside wall right off of Broad Street.
 My 14-year-old son decided to take on the outdoor climbing wall and while I was a little nervous, he said it was the highlight of his entire trip.